-Typescript of interview of J.K.
+Typescript of an interview of J.K.
 Haynes, Executive Secretary of the Louisiana Education Association by Doris White, USL graduate student.

 Tibbits, Howard Clifton (1863-1937).
 Photographs, n.d. (ca. 1900-1910)

-Photographs taken by Howard C. Tibbits for the Southern Pacific.
+Photographs were taken by Howard C. Tibbits for the Southern Pacific.
 Each is stamped "Southern Pacific Photo.
 File Copy."

 Smedes, Evert Bancker (1826?-1861).
 Succession Records, 1861